iugamarian/links/README.md

 serverip = TFTP server ip address or desktop PC to view netconsole messages

-netmask = 255.255.255.0 used to know boradcast address of local network (no broadcast to internet)
+netmask = 255.255.255.0 used to know broadcast address of local network (no broadcast to internet)

 https://forum.doozan.com/read.php?3,14,14